legault/beetles_poisbinom/README.md

 ## models/

-This folder contains the 16 dispersal models
+This folder contains the 16 dispersal models considered in the main text.

+In addition, it includes an alternate, mathematically equivalent version of the full model ("modelalt5") that conceptualizes the system as one in which densities of beetles equilibrate between the two patches.
+See the supplementary text for a description of this model and its interpretation.

 ## analysis-fitting.R